SR80-app/SR80-Manuals/user-manual.md

 **Items that can't be rolled back:**

 - **Checked In** items — there's nothing earlier in the flow
-- **Totaled** items — Totaled is a separate workflow, not part of the linear repair flow
+- **Junk** items — Junk is a separate workflow, not part of the linear repair flow

 If neither rollback applies, the long-press menu won't appear at all on those items.